 Jess WILSON (Kew) (17:15): (1205) My adjournment is for the Minister for Transport Infrastructure, and the action I am seeking is for her to clarify exactly what changes have been made to proposed noise walls in North Balwyn as part of the North East Link Program.
 As the minister will know, construction on the North East Link continues to affect North Balwyn residents, who have lost significant amounts of parkland and continue to face the noise pollution of heavy construction at all hours.
-Earlier this year, I jointly hosted a forum with residents and provided their detailed feedback to the minister.
-The response I received failed to address or even engage with most of the issues raised.
-In fact the minister suggested constituents liaise directly with the Big Build team.
+Earlier this year I jointly hosted a forum with residents and provided their detailed feedback to the minister suggested constituents liaise directly with the Big Build team.
 Well, the minister will be interested to know that residents have indeed recently attended Big Build information sessions on noise walls, only to be told there have been reductions in the size and scope of the noise walls along the Eastern Freeway due to cost issues.
 Residents have told me that officers at these information sessions suggested that there have been significant changes and downgrades to noise walls from the original urban design and landscape plan designs.
 Changes apparently include a reduction in noise wall height in some instances as well as changes to the construction material that may impact the effectiveness of the walls when it comes to noise reduction - their primary purpose.